"Thanks for giving our child a better chance in life."

-Autism Early Support (formerly Puzzle Centre) is a charity promoting and delivering early intervention for young children with autism or similar communication difficulties; provides training and outreach to families and practitioners throughout the UK.
+Autism Early Support (formerly Puzzle Centre) is a charity promoting and delivering early intervention for young children with autism or communication difficulties.
+We provide training and outreach to families and practitioners throughout the UK.

 We believe that every child with autism or other communication difficulties should have access to prompt, appropriate and high quality education, therapy and support.